PKL 12: Bengaluru Bulls earn revenge over Tamil Thalaivas, seal 33-29 win in thriller - www.lokmattimes.com

 PKL 12: Bengaluru Bulls earn revenge over Tamil Thalaivas, seal 33-29 win in thriller

-Chennai (Tamil Nadu) [India], October 5 : The Bengaluru Bulls earned a hard-fought 33-29 victory over the Tamil Thalaivas at the SDAT Multi Purpose Indoor Stadium in Chennai on Sunday night.
-Led by another Super 10 for Alireza Mirzaian and a High Five for Sanjay Dhull, it was a clash that could have gone either way before the season 6 winners secured the win.
-It was also a milestone moment for Arjun, who completed 1300 points in the PKL.
+Chennai, Oct 5 Alireza Mirzaian produced another Super 10 to help Bengaluru Bulls earn a hard-fought 33-29 victory over the Tamil Thalaivas in Season 12 of the Pro Kabaddi League (PKL) at the SDAT Multi Purpose Indoor Stadium in Chennai on Sunday night.

+Sanjay Dhull came up with a High Five in a clash that could have gone either way before the season 6 winners secured victory.
+It was a milestone moment for Arjun Deshwal, who completed 1300 points in the PKL.

 The Bulls began the contest on the front foot, with Alireza Mirzaian looking sharp in attack and Yogesh holding steady in defence.
-Their intent was clear as they pushed the Thalaivas onto the back foot in the opening exchanges, forcing errors and capitalising on them to stay ahead on the scoreboard, according to a press release from PKL.
+Their intent was clear as they pushed the Thalaivas onto the back foot in the opening exchanges, forcing errors and capitalising on them to stay ahead on the scoreboard.

 The second quarter of the match continued in the same high-intensity fashion as the opening exchanges, with both the Bulls and the Thalaivas refusing to give an inch.
 The Bulls looked to press their advantage through Alireza Mirzaian’s sharp raids and Deepak Sankar’s strong tackles, while Ganesha Hanamantagol chipped in with valuable points.